damienwhaley/butr-server/README.md

 The project home page is found at [www.butr.org](http://www.butr.org).
 Like this project it is also a work in progress.

+## Running

+To run this use the following command: `NODE_ENV=develop npm start`

 ## Version

 0.0.1-alpha

 ## License

-Copyright (c) 2012 Whalebone Studios and Contributors.
+Copyright (c) 2012-2018 Whalebone Studios and Contributors.

 AGPLv3+